-If you do not qualify for an offer in compromise, you may be able to resolve your tax debt with an installment agreement.
-Some taxpayers can qualify for currently not collectible status, which means that paying your tax debt would cause undue financial hardship.
+If you do not qualify for an offer in compromise, you may be able to resolve your back taxes with an installment agreement.
+Some taxpayers can qualify for currently not collectible status, which means that paying your back taxes would cause undue financial hardship.

 If you need a tax professional who can assist you with an offer in compromise, visit Solvable today.
 We can match you with a well-reviewed company that has experience helping other taxpayers in your situation.
-Get on the path to resolving your tax debt.
+Get on the path to resolving your back taxes.